 Minnesota E. coli lawyer Fred Pritzker and his team have helped hundreds of people sickened by contaminated food and animal contact.
 Many of our clients suffered a severe complication of E. coli called hemolytic uremic syndrome (HUS).
 Our Minnesota lawyers have also represented families whose loved ones died.

 “We felt like Fred had a genuine concern for the well-being of our daughter in mind.
 One of the questions we had was about future medical expenses and how could we face them.
 Like a lot of medical expenses you really don’t know what is going to hit you.
-You can guess and estimate some of the costs, but Fred and Brendan had access to reliable information.
+You can guess and estimate some of the costs, but Fred had access to reliable information.
 From experience, they definitely had a great understanding for how those things play out.”Testimonial of Father Who Hired Fred Pritzker to Represent His Daughter

 Contact Minnesota E. coli Lawyer Fred Pritzker for Help